Choosing The Best Backcountry Ski Gear For You

 What is Walk Mode and why is it important?

 Having a boot with “walk mode” allows the cuff of the boot to move more freely from the shell allowing for easier forward lean.

 Some lighter weight boots are dropping buckles to save weight.
-If you are an aggressive rider, keep the four for a ski more similar to your resort boot.
+If your an aggressive rider, keep the four for a ski more similar to your resort boot.

 The other piece of the puzzle is skins.
 Guide Adam Zok gives us the low down on what you should be looking for in skins.

 In a perfect world, your skins would be frictionless as they move forward along the snow during each step forward, and grip like hell once engaged - but in reality, you have no choice but to strike a balance between these two characteristics.
 There are two materials that the plush material on climbing skins can be made from: nylon and mohair.
 Nylon provides more grip, less glide, and is heavier.
 Mohair isn’t as grippy, but glides better and weighs less.
 It’s also possible to get skins that are made from a combination of the two (my personal favorite).

 There are very high traction skins available made out of thick nylon but I wouldn’t recommend these to anyone.
 The extra grip may serve as a useful crutch when you’re first learning to splitboard, but you’ll outgrow them very quickly.
 They’re also extra awkward to slide downhill with, which has to be done from time to time.
 Skins made out of thinner nylon are a nice middle-of-the-road option for beginner skiers that aren’t completely dialed with their skinning technique.
 The skins I use are made out of 70% mohair and 30% nylon, and are a great choice for users with at least an intermediate level of touring skill.